PhilipWissinger/My_Personal_Portfolio/README.md

 - Valuations of exotic options like down-and-in barrier option
 - Sensitivity analysis

-### Machine learning
-Language: R. \
-Labs in Machine learning
-- Lab 1 focuses on classification and prediction using KNN, linear regression, ridge regression and logistic regression.
-- Lab 2 covers advanced regression techniques (lasso) and classification methods (decision trees, SVM) for various applications.
-- Lab 3 covers kernel methods and neural networks for tasks like temperature prediction, spam classification and solving mathematical functions.

 ### Development of a large application of Region Östegötland
-Main languages: Python & TypeScript. \
+Main languages: TypeScript. \
-Collaborating with 25 other students and Region Östergötland, we made a large application for managing tasks and different teams within the healthcare sector in the region.
+Together with 25 other students we have developed a web application that enables the staff at Region Östergötland's hospitals to easier plan, implement and track improvement works.

+### Development of a webshop for selling & buying plants
+Main language: Python/HTML/js/css

-### Others
+### Space Invaders
+Language: Java

-Java game: Made a game together with a friend connected to a Java course at LiU.
+Made a game together with a friend connected to a Java course at LiU.